Greta Thunberg is an 18-year-old activist from Sweden.

 What do people say about her?

-Millions of students around the world have been inspired by her strikes, and Greta has received support from climate activists, scientists, world leaders and the Pope, who told her to "continue" her work.
+Thunberg has received support from climate activists, scientists, world leaders and the Pope, who told her to continue her work.

-Broadcaster and naturalist Sir David Attenborough told her she had achieved things many others have failed to do, adding: "you have aroused the world.
+Broadcaster and naturalist Sir David Attenborough told her she has achieved things many others have failed to do, adding: "You have aroused the world.
 I'm very grateful to you."

 She’s the only friend I’d skip school for. pic.twitter.com/uP0vwF2U3K— Malala (@Malala) February 25, 2020

 Thunberg has said she has stopped buying clothes and does not fly.